Java Conferences MCP server

 }

-If you're using SDKMAN for Java version management, specify the full path to your Java executable:
+Note: If you're using a specific Java installation like SDKMAN, you may need to specify the full path to your Java executable:

 "command": "PATH_TO_USER/.sdkman/candidates/java/current/bin/java"

-The server provides a tool called getJavaConferences with the following capabilities:
+The server provides a tool called getJavaConferences that retrieves conference information:

 Example Queries